sandboxorg/geteventstore.com/_posts/2013-02-12-projections-1-theory.md

 var result = count(count(count(count, 0), event1), event2), event3)
 ```

-This operation is known in the functional world as a <a href="http://en.wikipedia.org/wiki/Fold_(higher-order_function)">higher order function -&gt; left-fold</a>.
-It is a very powerful construct that is useful in solving many problems. <strong>When we talk about Event Sourcing, current state is a left-fold of previous behaviours (events represent the behaviours)</strong>.
+This operation is known in the functional world as a [higher order function -&gt; left-fold](http://en.wikipedia.org/wiki/Fold_(higher-order_function)).
+It is a very powerful construct that is useful in solving many problems. **When we talk about Event Sourcing, current state is a left-fold of previous behaviours (events represent the behaviours)**.

 Projections at their heart allow for the specializing of a generalized function.
 Their underlying model is that of a left-fold.
 Looking at the above left fold there are a couple of pieces that we could possibly change.
 The generic version of this function would look something like: